chloe68/HnM_churn_prediction_and_customer_segmentation/README.md

 - Feed-forward Neural Network

 #### Technologies
-Python
+- Python
-Tableau
+- Tableau
-Stata
+- Stata

 ## Getting Started

 1. Clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
-2. Raw Data is being kept [here](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data).
+2. Raw Data can be found [here](https://www.kaggle.com/competitions/h-and-m-personalized-fashion-recommendations/data).

-    *If using offline data mention that and how they may obtain the data from the group)*

 3. Data preprocessing and Exploratory Data Analysis scripts are stored in "EDA" folder.
 4. Data model scripts are stored in "Models" folder.
-5. Tableau dashboard is stored in "tableau_dahsboard" folder.
+5. Visualizations created for the presentation are stored in the "tableau_dahsboard" folder in the form of a tableau file (.twb).
+The packaged tableau file (.twbx) was too large to upload to git, so the .twb file has been uploaded instead.
+Please connect the output csv from the Customer Segmentation model to this Tableau file to be able to see the visualizations.
+If anything, please contact MyThu Lam at thu.lam@fs-students.de for help.